home-anthill/docs/devices-install.md

 - Open `sensors/sensor-dht-light/sensor-dht-light.ino` with ArduinoIDE and flash the firmware
 - Open `sensors/sensor-airquality-pir/sensor-airquality-pir.ino` with ArduinoIDE and flash the firmware
 - Open `sensors/sensor-barometer/sensor-barometer.ino` with ArduinoIDE and flash the firmware
+- Open `sensors/sensor-power-outage/sensor-power-outage.ino` with ArduinoIDE and flash the firmware